esed1562/esed1562.github.io/index.md

-* The first section covers Power BI Desktop Data Transformations.
-This first section covers some basics like merging columns and other basic data transformations, such as changing data types and adding conditional statements.
+<p>* The first section covers Power BI Desktop Data Transformations.
+This first section covers some basics like merging columns and other basic data transformations, such as changing data types and adding conditional statements. </p>